August 26, 2010

 The Free Clinic Model

 Suppose that a group decided to pick an issue, compile evidence-based resources, and share them with the community as an initial step to getting something like this going.
-It seems like the free clinics offered in various communities might be a worthwhile model.
+It seems like the free clinics offered in various communities might be one worthwhile model.
 And if "free clinic" sounds too medical to you for some reason, consider the free tax assistance offered by various groups every year around tax time.
 They meet in public libraries, community and senior centers, and donated space.

 What's the Point?

 Providing services to one's community is a far cry from having a secular community resource center, so you may be thinking, "What's the point?"
 This is probably not something I can answer for you or anyone else.
 I'm not trying to convince you that this is a good or bad idea as much as I am suggesting some other ways to think about it.
-If sharing reality-based information with the public and some of the other possibilities does not interest you, such an effort may have little point.
-But it could provide an initial step toward working together with other atheists to improve the lives of others in one's community.
+If sharing reality-based information with the public and some of the other possibilities does not interest you, such an effort may have little point for you.
+But it could provide an initial step toward working with other atheists to improve the lives of others in one's community.